-- Technical updates to definitions and terminology to ensure state code references are accurate.
+- Technical updates to definitions and terminology.

 - Pertaining to vessels:

-- Prohibit vessel abandonment or leaving harmful matter aboard
+- Prohibit vessel abandonment or leaving harmful matter aboard.

-- Require notification by the vessel operator or owner within 24 hours of a grounding incident and removal of vessel within 72 hours of incident
+- Require notification by the vessel operator or owner within 24 hours of a grounding incident and removal of vessel within 72 hours of incident.

-QUESTION: What revisions to the Sanctuary Management Plan are proposed?
+QUESTION: What revisions to the sanctuary management plan are proposed?

 QUESTION: How would sanctuary expansion and proposed regulations affect fishing activities?